Chiewy23/Chiewy23/README.md

 - 👋 Hi, I’m @Chiewy23
-- 👀 I’m interested in - Programming, History, Maths, Physics, args.
+- 👀 I’m interested in - Programming, History, Maths, Physics, etc...
-- 🌱 I’m currently learning - C#, Python, C/C++.
+- 🌱 I’m currently programming in - C#, Python, JavaScript, C/C++.
-- 💞️ I’m looking to collaborate on - Anything!
+- 💞️ I’m looking to collaborate on - Anything related to the above.
-- 📫 How to reach me - GitHub!
+- 📫 How to reach me - GitHub.

 <!---
 Chiewy23/Chiewy23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.